-Melissa (Brown) Rooker grew up in Fairway, Kansas, attending Roseland Elementary School, Indian Hills Middle School and Shawnee Mission East High School.
+Melissa (Brown) Rooker grew up in Fairway, Kansas, attending Roesland Elementary School, Indian Hills Middle School and Shawnee Mission East High School.
 She earned a B.F.A. degree from the University of Kansas.

 In 1986, after graduating from KU, Melissa married her fellow KU classmate, Tom Rooker of Leawood, Kansas and moved to Los Angeles where they spent 15 years working together at Clint Eastwood’s Malpaso Productions, based at the Warner Bros.
 Studios.
 Serving as Assistant to Mr. Eastwood, Melissa’s responsibilities included reading and analyzing potential film projects for the company.
 She was promoted to Malpaso’s Director of Development in 1995, working with screenwriters, producers and the outside agencies where their films were shot to guide the rewrite process.
 Later, she was promoted to VP of Development before retiring in 2001 to focus on raising the couple’s two children, Lindsay and Jack.

 A desire for the quality of life she enjoyed in her own childhood – outstanding public schools, a shared sense of community, and proximity to extended family – drew her back to Kansas in 2004.
 They settled in the neighborhood where she grew up.
 Her two children attended the Shawnee Mission schools, and both graduated from Shawnee Mission East High School.
 Her daughter Lindsay is now married and living in Phoenix with her husband and new baby.
-Melissa’s son Jack is in his senior year at KU.
+Melissa’s son Jack is set to graduate from KU in May.

 Melissa spent three years as a board member and legislative liaison for the Shawnee Mission Area Council PTA.
 Her efforts involved visiting nearly every school in the district to connect with PTA units in order to listen and share critical information with parents about school finance, answer questions about legislative priorities, as well as encourage engagement and participation in the election cycle.
 Melissa also served on the Kansas PTA Advocacy Team.
 State PTA efforts included meeting with Governor Brownback and key legislative leadership during Kansas PTA Advocacy Day.